-Your (minor) ‘set’ is the particular sub-group of people with whom you’re dancing – often multiples of two couples.
-Formations can be: longways (‘proper’, ‘improper’ or ‘Becket’), crossways, circular or square.
+Your (minor) ‘set’ refers to the particular group of people with whom you’re dancing.
+Formations can be: longways (either ‘proper’, ‘improper’ or ‘Becket’), crossways, circular or square.
 Square dance sets comprise four couples.
+In Contra, a minor ‘set’ normally has two couples.

-One’s ‘partner’ is the person - usually of the opposite gender - with whom the dance was commenced.
+One’s ‘partner’ is the person - usually of the opposite gender - with whom a figure was commenced.
 When a couple are side-by-side, the lady is on the right.
-Also explain: ‘corner’, ‘neighbour’ and ‘opposite’… and ‘galop’ (a two-step chassé) v. ‘gallop’.
+Also explain: ‘corner’, ‘opposite’ and ‘neighbour’… and ‘galop’ (a lively ‘side-close') v. ‘gallop’.

 ) and these